ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-70. While reading a paper about the MaxPool operation, you encounter the following code snippet $9.1$ of a PyTorch module that the authors implemented.
+Q. While reading a paper about the MaxPool operation, you encounter the following code snippet $9.1$ of a PyTorch module that the authors implemented.
 You download their pre- trained model, and evaluate its behaviour during inference:

 ```python
 import torch